Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Experiment

+thereby selectively disabling modality-shared features alignment or modality-complementary features separation.
+As shown in Table~\ref{table_ablation} and Fig.~\ref{fig_ablation}, all variants exhibit significant performance degradation, validating the necessity of both mechanisms.
+The decline in 'w/o aggre' underscores the importance of enforcing consistency between shared features, while the drop in 'w/o repel' reveals the risk of modality decoupling without explicit modality discrimination.
+These results confirm that \( \mathcal{L}_\text{SC}\) optimally balances 'aggregation' and 'repulsion' to enhance representation disentanglement.

 \textbf{2.
-Spatial- and Spectral-Aware Aggregation Blocks.} We replace the spatial- and spectral-aware aggregation block with simpler fusion methods: concatenation followed by convolution and cross-attention, denoted as 'concat$\&$conv' and 'cross,' respectively.
-As shown in Table~\ref{table_ablation}, these simpler fusion alternatives are insufficient for adequately merging the information from both modalities.
+LK-CNN Block.} To address the large spatial resolution gap (up to $\times 32$) and effectively extract high-frequency spatial details, we employ the lightweight Large-Kernel CNN (LK-CNN)~\cite{zhang2024scaling}.
+It consists of three depthwise-separable $3\times3$ convolutions with batch normalization and ReLU activations, achieving a $7\times7$ receptive field while maintaining efficiency.
+To validate its effectiveness, we replaced it with three alternatives: a standard Residual Block, a stack of three dilated convolution layers ('dilated conv'), and an SWT block, denoting these variants as 'res\_block', 'dilated conv', and 'SWT', respectively.
+As shown in Table~\ref{table_ablation} labeled '2', all three alternatives result in noticeable performance degradation.
+In particular, the Residual Block is limited in both feature extraction capacity and efficiency, while dilated convolutions, although more efficient, fail to match the overall effectiveness of the LK‑CNN design.
+These results justify the use of LK‑CNN blocks as an effective and balanced spatial feature extractor.

 \textbf{3.
-Self-supervised Constraint Process.} We evaluate the effectiveness of the self-supervised constraint mechanism by removing it entirely or by only removing the supervision branch for modality-shared representations, which means the self-supervised constraint loss retains only term \(\mathcal{L}_\text{SCT1}\).
-These scenarios are labeled as 'w/o \(\mathcal{L}_\text{SCT}\)' and 'w/o \(\mathcal{L}_\text{SCT2}\)', respectively.
-The performance decline observed in Table~\ref{table_ablation} confirms the importance of this component.

-\textbf{4.
-Degradation Estimation Process.} To assess the effectiveness of our physics-driven degradation estimation process, we replace it with the general convolution layers without constraints, referred to as 'conv DE'.
-The inferior performance in Table~\ref{table_ablation} demonstrates the significance of the proposed degradation estimation process.

-We further visualize reconstruction errors of ablated variants in Supplementary Materials.
-Both visual and quantitative results confirm that any modification to 'Ours' degrades fusion accuracy.
+Spatial- and Spectral-Aware Aggregation Blocks.} To evaluate the necessity of our spatial-and spectral-aware aggregation blocks, we replace them with three baseline fusion strategies: concatenation followed by a 3\(\times\)3 convolution, concatenation followed by an SWT block and cross-attention, denoted as 'concat$\&$conv', 'concat$\&$SWT', and 'cross', respectively.
+As shown in Table~\ref{table_ablation}, both substitutions lead to significant performance degradation (e.g., -3.23 dB PSNR for 'concat$\&$conv', 3.13dB for 'concat$\&$SWT', and -1.86 dB for 'cross'), revealing the critical limitations of naive fusion approaches.
+The performance gap further demonstrates that effective multimodal fusion requires interaction from both spatial and spectral dimensions, rather than treating modalities as homogeneous inputs.